Skip to main content

 Cervical screening for eligible individuals is offered:

-• every five years for those between 25 and 64 years of age Anyone on non-routine screening – where screening results have shown changes that require further investigation/follow-up – will get an invite up to 70 years of age.
-Eligible individuals include anyone with a cervix:
+• anyone on non-routine screening – where screening results have shown changes that require further investigation/follow-up – will get an invite up to 70 years of age.

 • women